escape-velocity/scortch/README.md

 A real time Sports tracker for Major League Baseball built with ReactJS with an integrated chat app.

-PURPOSE of App:      To make a sports fan feel good by connecting them back to their community PROBLEM SOLVED:      Fans don’t need to watch a game in Isolation
+PURPOSE of App:      To make a sports fan feel good by connecting them back to their community

+PROBLEM solved:      Fans don’t need to watch a game in Isolation

 ### API